ozanciga/diffusion-for-beginners/README.md

 # diffusion for beginners

 - implementation of _diffusion schedulers_ (currently sampling only) with minimal code & as faithful to the original work as i could. most recent work reuse or adopt code from previous work and build on it, or transcribe code from another framework - which is great! but i found it hard to follow at times. this is an attempt at simplifying below great papers. the trade-off is made between stability and correctness vs. brevity and simplicity.

+<p style="color: lightgreen; font-weight: bold;">feel free to contribute to the list below!</p>

 - [x] [ddpm](samplers/ddpm.py) (ho et al. 2020), denoising diffusion probabilistic models, https://arxiv.org/abs/2006.11239
 - [x] [improved ddpm](samplers/ddpm.py) (nichol and dhariwal 2021), improved denoising diffusion probabilistic models,https://arxiv.org/abs/2102.09672